bensadeh/circumflex/README.md

   <kbd>N</kbd>: repeat search backward
 </pre>

-`less` remembers your search term between sessions.
-This means that after having searched for `::` once, for each subsequent thread, you can hit <kbd>n</kbd> without having to search for `::` each time.
+To make things easier, `less` remembers your search term between sessions.
+This means that the next time you want to jump between top-level posts, you can hit <kbd>n</kbd> to go to the next `::` directly.

 ## Installation
 `circumflex` is written in Go.
 Clone the repo and run: